EpicFail78/OrbisAFR/README.md

 - If the file exist in `/data/CUSA02624/` and in `/mnt/sandbox/CUSA02624_000/`, the file in data is used
 - If the file doesn't exist in `/data/CUSA02624/`, OrbisAFR use original file from `/mnt/sandbox/CUSA02624_000/`
+- If the file doesn't exist in `/data/CUSA02624/` and not in `/mnt/sandbox/CUSA02624_000/`, the file in data is used

 OrbisAFR doesn't just remplace, but can also add new file in a game !